ddefolo/docker-machine-oneview/Godeps/_workspace/src/github.com/docker/docker/docs/userguide/dockervolumes.md

 ### Locating a volume

-You can locate the volume on the host by utilizing the 'docker inspect' command.
+You can locate the volume on the host by utilizing the `docker inspect` command.

     $ docker inspect web